-Existing Security Features: Only Stryker’s service engineer is authorized to perform testing and maintenance of the SmartMedic solutions component device on need basis, maybe at the time of incident reported.
+Existing Security Features: Only Stryker’s service engineer is authorized to perform testing and maintenance of the SmartMedic solutions component (device, tablet) on need basis, maybe at the time of incident reported.
 When Stryker obtains vulnerability information through surveillance or other sources, an assessment of the vulnerability’s exploitability and impact is conducted.
 Based on the assessment report, Stryker determines if further actions similar to providing security updates and/or providing information to the customer in targeted time.
 Vulnerability information may also be requested from Stryker at any time.